lwmqn/qnode/README.md

 <a name="Resources"></a>
 ## 5. Resources Planning

-The great benefit of using this module in your LWMQN Client design is that you almost need not tackle the requests/responses by yourself since **mqtt-node** has tackled many of them for you.
+The great benefit of using this module in your LWMQN Client design is that you almost need not to tackle the requests/responses by yourself, since **mqtt-node** has tackled many of them for you.
 All you have to do is to plan your Resources well.
 What Resources do you have on the Client Device?
 Which Resource is readable?
 Which Resource is writable?
 And which Resource is remotely executable?
 Once your Resources are initialized, **mqtt-node** itself will know how to respond to the requests from a LWMQN Server.

 </br>

 Use API `initResrc(oid, iid, resrcs)` to initialize your Resources, where `oid` and `iid` are the Object id and Object Instance id, respectively. `resrcs` is an object containing all Resources under this Object Instance.
-Each key in `resrcs` object should be an `rid` and its corresponding value is the Resource value.
+Each key in `resrcs` object should be an `rid` and each value is the corresponding Resource value.
 Resource value can be a simple primitive, such as a number, a string and a boolean.
 Here is an example:

 ```js
 // oid = 'temperature' tells mqtt-node that you have a temperature sensor Object